 Since 1992, awards have been presented annually for the best premiere role-playing games at Fastaval, and since 2012 for the best designer board games.
-The award is called Otto and takes the form of a golden penguin, which is also Fastaval’s logo.
-The Otto competition is an integral part of Fastaval and has been a hugely important factor in developing the quality and creativity at Fastaval.
-The Otto is awarded every year on Sunday evening at Fastaval, at a show where we also pay tribute to the year’s organisers, players and Fastaval in general.
+The award is called Otto and is shaped like a golden penguin, which is also Fastaval’s logo.
+The Otto competition is an integral part of Fastaval and has been a hugely important factor in developing the quality and creativity of Fastaval.
+The Otto is awarded every year on Sunday evening at Fastaval, at a show where we also honor the year’s organizers, players, and Fastaval in general.

-In addition to the awards for creative products, an honorary award is also presented to a person or group who has made an extraordinary contribution to Fastaval.
+In addition to the awards for creative products, othe award is also presented to a person or group who has made an extraordinary contribution to Fastaval.

 These individuals/groups have received an Honorary Otto